Pinterest Hidden Image

 Folding in the chocolate chips and chocolate chunks into the vegan cookie dough.Pin

-Step 3: Fold In Chocolate chips and chocolate chunks, reserving a few pieces for the tops of each of the cookies.
+Step 3: Add chocolate: Then fold in the vegan chocolate chunks and chips, reserving a few pieces for the tops of the cookies.

 12 balls of vegan chocolate chip cookie dough on a parchment lined baking sheet to chill before baking.Pin